digital-work-lab/open-source-project/slides/02-git.md

 This model works if you are a maintainer of the remote/origin, i.e., if you have write access.

-- In Open-Source projects, write-access is restricted to a few maintainers
+- In Open Source projects, write-access is restricted to a few maintainers
 - At the same time, it should be possible to integrate contributions from the community
 - **Forks** are remote copies of the upstream repository
 - Contributors can create forks at any time and push changes